-2 workers rescued after scaffolding malfunction leaves them dangling off 12th floor of Boston high rise
+2 workers rescued after scaffolding malfunction leaves them dangling off 12th floor of Boston high-rise

 BOSTON (WHDH) - Two workers were rescued after a scaffolding malfunction left them dangling 12 stories above the ground in Boston on Thursday morning, officials said.

-Firefighters responding to highrise building at 23 Harrison Ave. in Chinatown around 11 a.m. found a pair of window washers clinging to the broken scaffolding, according to the Boston Fire Department.
+Firefighters responding to a high-rise apartment building at 23 Harrison Ave. in Chinatown around 11 a.m. found a pair of workers clinging to the broken scaffolding, according to the Boston Fire Department.

-Photos showed crews attempting to use a ladder truck to reach the workers.
+Photos showed crews attempting to use a ladder truck to reach the workers, one of whom could be seen dangling from a rope.

+Witness Andres Mateo told 7NEWS that the “panicked” workers waited “at least 10 to 15 minutes” to be rescued.

+Crews then rushed into the building and shattered windows to pull the workers to safety because their ladder could not reach them.

 It’s not clear what caused the malfunction.